lokeshlal/siirto/README.md

 ### Siirto

-Migrate data from database to other sinks
+Migrate data (CDC) from database to other sinks

 ##### Structure